huggingface/accelerate/README.md

 The same code can then in particular run without modification on your local machine for debugging or your training environment.

-If you let 🤗 Accelerate handle the device placement for you (a bit more changes but safer), the previous diff looks like this:
+🤗 Accelerate even handles the device placement for you (a bit more changes to your code but safer in general), so you can even simplify your training loop further:

 <table>
 <tr>